- HydraFacial treatments use hydro microdermabrasion to gently hydrate and rejuvenate the skin.

 Although it is not possible to shrink pores, it is possible to reduce their appearance.
 Pores often appear enlarged or dilated as the result of accumulated dead skin cells, sebum, dirt and other impurities.
 Clean, unclogged pores appear smaller.
 As such, Hydrafacials are able to reduce the appearance of large pores through deep cleansing.

 HydraFacial procedures can reduce the appearance of large pores after one session for some patients.
 Maintaining the best possible results, however, will require regular monthly sessions to ensure that pores continue to remain clear.

 Treats Some Types of Acne

-It’s possible to see immediate or next-day results when using HydraFacials for antiaging purposes.
-That being said, ongoing appointments will prove most beneficial to maintain these results and reduce the development of further fine lines and wrinkles.
-For the first six months, schedule at least one appointment, and after that you can move to one appointment every other month depending on the advice of your esthetician.
+It’s possible to see immediate or next-day results when using HydraFacials for anti-aging purposes.
+However, ongoing appointments will help maintain these results and slow down the development of further fine lines and wrinkles.

 There are virtually no side effects to HydraFacial treatments.
 A small number of patients may experience slight redness immediately following the procedure, but this will subside within a few hours.

-- Those with shellfish allergies, as an ingredient used in the procedure is made from shellfish.
+- Shellfish allergies, as one of the solutions used in the treatment is made from shellfish